 The device works by using a lens, through which it captures the incoming light.
 The light is then focused on a small grid of light detectors.
 These have the function of measuring how much light there is at a particular point in the image.

 In case you’re using a color hidden camera, the detector measures the amount of red, blue, and green light.
-Afterwards, it simply groups them together to show the color of light in a particular place.
+Afterward, it simply groups them together to show the color of light in a particular place.
 Finally, when these detectors are combined, a complete picture is formed.

 To make your buying decision a bit more complicated, there are various types of hidden cameras that you can buy.
 They mostly fall into the following categories: